 When you have connected a computer to the main display and entered the IP address, the homepage is displayed.
-All configurations can be carried out via the built in web interface.

 The following menu options are available on the homepage:

-Menu option Description DCU To configure the main display.
-This menu option is described in the following section.
+Menu option Description DCU The main display is configured here.
+This menu option is de- scribed in the following section.
 RIO Not used.
 SDU Safety device unit.
 This contains information about the safety device unit, some settings can be also be made here.
 However, as a general rule, no safety device unit settings may be changed.
 If the settings are changed, the classification may no longer be valid.
 Upload Wallpaper Upload your own background images to the main display here.
 The file format must be .png.
 Versions Information on the hardware and software version of the main display.
 Troubleshooting Troubleshooting I/O communication in the main display.